-The divided lites on a window refer to the style for the grid system.
+The divided lites on a window refer to the style of the grid system.
 Typically, for divided lites, you can have a raised bevel detail on the grid, a smooth finish, or the grid between the panes of the glass.

-For both the ProVia Aeris and Endure window, you can choose between a simulated divided lite, where the grid pattern is on the exterior of the glass, or an internal grid, where the grid pattern is between the glass panes.
+For both the ProVia Aeris and Endure windows, you can choose between a simulated divided lite, where the grid pattern is on the exterior of the glass, or an internal grid, where the grid pattern is between the glass panes.

 External grids are beveled and can be painted or stained to match your window frame.

-Internal grids can either be contoured, flat, pencil, which can come in satin nickel, brass, bronze finishing, or v-groove, where the four grid lines connect with a v-shaped groove in the center.
+Internal grids can either be contoured, flat, or pencil, which can come in satin nickel, brass, bronze finishing, or v-groove, where the four grid lines connect with a v-shaped groove in the center.